 something we depend on.
 I say “mostly” because removing static constructor code will obviously break things that

 assume static constructors run on startup (the solution for now being to not assume that).

 For completeness, here’s a list of all the sections:

-constructors/destructors, and anything to do with TypeInfo and DSO.
-After that, I’ll also need to
+handling), the static constructors/destructors, and anything to do with TypeInfo and DSO.
+After that, I’ll also need to clean up some

 That’s much better.
 Now we can use the compiled D code just like a compiled C object file: